-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Scott Horsley reports.

-SCOTT HORSLEY: At this international money transfer office in San Diego, three clocks hang on the wall.
+SCOTT HORSLEY: At Lee's international money transfer office in San Diego, three clocks hang on the wall.
 The clocks are labeled San Diego, New York and Saigon.
 It's about 1:00 o'clock San Diego time when Linda Lee stops by to wire $300 to her brother-in-law in Vietnam.

-Bank official Donald Terry says most of the money is needed for immediate expenses, but some could be invested in ways that would improve long-term prospects back home.
+HORSLEY: Bank official Donald Terry says most of the money is needed for immediate expenses, but some could be invested in ways that would improve long-term prospects back home.

-Scott Horsley, NPR News, San Diego.
+HORSLEY: Scott Horsley, NPR News, San Diego.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.